suzanamelomoraes/AWSfree/README.md

 ## AWS CloudUp for Hāpori Wāhine - AWS Cloud training for women in New Zealand

+FREE 4 week, flexible virtual style training program for women based in New Zealand!

 https://awscloudup-haporiwahine.splashthat.com/

 ## AWS re/Start skills development and training programme